-All students, faculty, and staff may request up to 20 items each year through interlibrary loan without charge.
+All students, faculty, and staff in good standing (having no current lost or overdue materials) may request up to 20 items each year through interlibrary loan without charge.
 Complete the interlibrary loan request form.
 For students, the final day to request materials is the Friday two weeks before the end of the semester.

 Community Borrowers and Friends of Luria Library